rc4l/DiscordKarmaBot/README.md

 4. The list of commands should now be updates and you can run your bot again via `npm run start` to validate.

 ## Hosting
-I personally host this on DigitalOcean.
+If you run the local installation then that's all you'll need to run this bot locally.
+For hosting elsewhere I recommend using the `dockerfile` within the root directory and creating an image; I personally host it this way on DigitalOcean for example.
 There's a github workflow that generates a docker image that gets uploaded to their container repository which my droplet uses.
 Any time it gets updated then my droplet uses the new upload.
+The file that handles all of this is located within `.github/workflows/publish-auto.yaml`.
+Remember to be very careful about exposing tokens, secrets, etc when pursuing this route.

 ## Directory